jamesr1775/gamer-gifts-elixir/README.md

             STATIC_URL = f'https://{AWS_S3_CUSTOM_DOMAIN}/{STATICFILES_LOCATION}/'
             MEDIA_URL = f'https://{AWS_S3_CUSTOM_DOMAIN}/{MEDIAFILES_LOCATION}/'
     ```
+14. Run the show migrations command in the terminal to see if you need to apply migrations to your new database.
+    - run the command:  `python3 manage.py showmigrations`
+    - If you need to make migrations run the command `python3 manage.py makemigrations`
+    - Now run the migrate command to `python3 manage.py migrate` to apply the migrations.
-12. Your app should be ready for deployment now so click on Deploy button on the your heroku app page.
+15. Your app should be ready for deployment now so click on Deploy button on the your heroku app page.
-13. Enable automatic deployment so new changes get deployed automatically.
+16. Enable automatic deployment so new changes get deployed automatically.

 ## Credits
 ### Media